-Early morning transfer by private bus from Georgetown through the Bauxite Mining township of Linden and into the rainforest.
+It's an early departure from Georgetown today, as we drive through the Bauxite Mining township of Linden and into the rainforest.
 The laterite road is easy traveling to Mabura Hill and then it becomes an adventurous drive on rainforest trails to the Essequibo River, which we will cross on pontoon.
-The trail continues through the million acres of the Iwokrama Rainforest.
-Along the road jaguars are often seen crossing into the forest.
-No promises, but many have been lucky!
-We will also watch for the myriad of bird species that frequent the forest edge, including Crimson and Purple-necked Fruit-crow, and Graywinged Trumpeter.
+The trail continues through the million acres of the Iwokrama Rainforest and we will watch for the myriad of bird species that frequent the forest edge, including Crimson and Purple-necked Fruit-crow, and Graywinged Trumpeter.
 This road is the only north-south access in Guyana and links the country to Brazil.
-If we take our time, the road also offers excellent opportunities to spot a host of birds, sloths, snakes, flowers.
-From time to time, river otters are spotted in the small creeks that pass under the wooden bridges.
+If we take our time, the road also offers excellent opportunities to spot a host of birds, flowers, and perhaps even sloths residing high up in the trees.
 We'll explore both from the vehicle and on foot.

-The trip continues to the Iwokrama Canopy Walkway.
+The trip continues to the lwokrama Canopy Walkway.
 The Canopy Walkway is a series of suspension bridges and observation decks of up to 30 meters (98 ft) in height and 154 meters (505 ft) in length.
 The state-of-the-art construction allows trees to grow normally by using adjustable cables and braces throughout the support structure.
 The four observation decks enable visitors to view the mid and upper-level forest canopy and allow wildlife to remain relatively free from human intrusion.
 We will be looking for a procession of striking, canopy-dwelling birds such as Screaming Piha, Caica Parrot, White-throated Trogon, Golden-winged Parakeet, Guianan Toucanet and many more.
-If we are lucky we may even see the stunning and highly south-after Pompadour Cotinga.
-A notoriously shy species of monkey, the shaggy Guianan Saki, is sometimes seen here, along with families of spider and howler monkeys feeding on the fruits of nearby trees.
+If we are lucky we may even see the stunning and highly sought-after Pompadour Cotinga.
+Families of spider and howler monkeys are sometimes seen here, feeding on the fruits of nearby trees.
 Every day brings a new surprise to guests on the Canopy.
 We will also take time to explore Amerindian petroglyphs and pottery shards along the access trail.
 The mountain behind the canopy walkway was one of several lookout points in what seems to be an interconnected network of trails and observation points all of which feature carvings to guide travellers.